 In countries such as the United States and Britain, the government intervened which ultimately resulted in the creation of welfare systems.
 Franklin D. Roosevelt became the United States President in 1933.

-He promised a "New Deal" under which the government would intervene to reduce unemployment by work-creation schemes such as painting of the post offices and street cleaning.
+He promised a "New Deal" under which the government would intervene to reduce unemployment by work-creation schemes such as the painting of the post offices and street cleaning.
 Both agriculture and industry were supported by policies to limit output and increase prices.

-This economic catastrophe hit the humans in the worst way possible.
+This economic catastrophe hit humans in the worst way possible.
 They were surrounded by miseries from all sides.

 The Great Depression ended as nations augmented their production of war materials at the beginning of World War II.
 This increased production provided jobs and put considerable amounts of money back into circulation.
 In an attempt to revive the economy, governments all over the world actively participated in the regulation process especially of the financial markets.
-United States constituted the Social Security Act (1935) as a response to the hardships of 1930s.
+The United States constituted the Social Security Act (1935) as a response to the hardships of 1930s.
 It included unemployment compensation and old age and survivors' insurance scheme.
 With this, several other acts like the Security Exchange Act of 1933, the Glass-Steagall Act, Emergency Relief and Construction Act, etc., were introduced as corrective measures.

 In Germany, Hitler developed a massive work-creation scheme that had largely removed unemployment by 1936.
 Rearmament, paid for by government borrowing, started in a major way.
 In order to control inflation, consumption was restricted by rationing and trade controls.
 By 1939 the Germans' Gross National Product was 51% higher than in 1929 which were mainly due to the manufacture of machinery and armaments.